Yusra-alkendi/ED-KoGTL/Readme.md

 In this paper, we propose a novel offline methodology, referred to as Known-object Ground-Truth Labeling (KoGTL) which classifies DVS events stream into two main classes: real or noise event.
 The proposed KoGTL labeling algorithm is divided into three main stages including Event-Image Synchronization, Event-Edge Fitting and Event-Labeling as depicted in the following.

 ![MAINCOMPONENTSOFVISUAL-LOCALIZATION](https://github.com/Yusra-alkendi/EventDenoising_GNNTransformer/blob/2255aa7e3d25f7a0d91183c069412aa3ea8aafcf/KOGTL3.jpg)

 ## Known-object Ground-Truth Labeling (KoGTL) Framework

-This is the code for the 2021 IEEE-access paper:

 The main idea behind the KoGTL is to use a multi-trial experimental approach to record event streams and then perform labeling.
 More specifically, a dynamic active pixel vision sensor (DAVIS346C) is mounted on a Universal Robot UR10 6-DOF arm, in a front forward position and repeatedly moved along a certain (identical) trajectory under various illumination conditions.